 On March 12, 1996, a special purpose affiliate of the Company, PMC Commercial Receivable Limited Partnership, a Delaware limited partnership (the "Partnership"), completed a private placement (the "Private Placement") of \$29,500,000 of its Fixed Rate Loan Backed Notes, Series 1996-1 (the "Notes").
 The Company owns, directly or indirectly, all of the partnership interests of the Partnership.
 The Notes, which were issued at par, mature in 2016 and bear interest at the rate of 6.72% per annum and are secured by approximately \$39.7 million of loans contributed by the Company to the Partnership, of which the Company owns a 99% limited partnership interest.
 The loans were originated or purchased by the Company in accordance with the Company's lending strategy and underwriting criteria.
-The Partnership has the exclusive obligation for the repayment of the Notes, and the holders of the Notes have no recourse to the Company or its assets in the event of nonpayment, other than the mortgage loans securing the Notes.
-The net proceeds from this issuance of the Notes (approximately \$27.1 million after giving effect to issuance costs of \$500,000 and the establishment of a \$1.9 million deposit held by the trustee as collateral) were distributed to the Company in accordance with its partnership interest in the Partnership.
-The Company used approximately \$10.3 million of such proceeds to pay down outstanding borrowings under the Company's credit facility and intends to make additional loans in accordance with its lending criteria with the remaining proceeds.
+The Partnership has the exclusive obligation for the Company or its assets in the event of nonpayment, other than the mortgage loans securing the Notes.
+The net proceeds from this issuance of the Notes (approximately \$27.1 million after giving effect to issuance costs of \$500,000 and the establishment of a \$1.9 million deposit held by the trustee as collateral) were distributed to the Company used approximately \$10.3 million of such proceeds to pay down outstanding borrowings under the Company's credit facility and intends to make additional loans in accordance with its lending criteria with the remaining proceeds.
 In connection with the Private Placement, the Notes received a "AA" rating from Duff & Phelps Credit Rating Co.